Cornutum/tcases/tcases-openapi/Using-TestWriter-API.md

 ### Delegation to TestCaseWriter ###

 A TestWriter delegates part of its job to a TestCaseWriter, which is responsible for producing the code that executes a test case.
-Consequently, the TestWriter lifecyle also orchestrates the interplay between TestWriter and TestCaseWriter responsibilities.
+Consequently, the TestWriter lifecycle also orchestrates the interplay between TestWriter and TestCaseWriter responsibilities.
 A TestCaseWriter must be an implementation of the `TestCaseWriter` interface and must provide an implementation for each of its lifecycle methods.